 The road trip from Austin to Las Vegas isn't a quick drive, spanning a distance of 1,300 miles the Southern Route will take 19 hours and 45 minutes to drive without stopping.

 An alternative Northern Route, which passes through New Mexico, is slightly further at 1,470 miles and will take closer to 22 hours and 30 minutes of non-stop driving.

-Both routes are beautifully scenic and will need several overnight stops along the way.
 Ideally, you will need a minimum of five days to comfortably complete this trip, allowing yourself plenty of time to explore the scenery, great attractions and cities along the way.

 Best road trip route from Austin to Las Vegas

 The quickest way to reach Las Vegas from Austin would be following our Southern Route.
 The distance covered on this route is similar to the most direct route, yet it offers some spectacular stops along the way including Tucson, El Paso and Coronado National Forest.

 Given how close you will be travelling to some iconic national parks en route, you can make a few optional detours to include a stop at Big Bend National Park, as well as Mojave National Preserve.
 These will add a few hours to your journey but are well worth the extra time.

 Our second recommended option is the Northern Route.
 Taking slightly longer to complete, this route will take you through New Mexico and Albuquerque where you'll meet more varied and mountainous terrain, including a stunning stretch between Flagstaff and Kingsman.

 Similar to the Southern Route, you can add several detours to your journey and explore Mojave National Preserve or Joshua Tree National Park.
 They will add roughly 3 hours to the trip, but if you haven't visited them before, they'll certainly be worth the drive.

 How to drive from Austin to Las Vegas